KaifAhmad1/Agri-Llama/README.md

 The RAG-based QA system, with its emphasis on assisting farmers, is a valuable tool for those in the agriculture industry, providing reliable and timely insights to enhance decision-making and farming practices.

-In summary, this state-of-the-art QA system, empowered by **RAG architecture, Llama-2 FAISS, and the Hugging Face datasets**, is specifically designed to support and assist farmers in addressing their queries within agriculture's dynamic and complex landscape.
+In summary, this state-of-the-art QA system, empowered by **`RAG` architecture, `Llama-2` `FAISS`, and the Hugging Face `datasets`**, is specifically designed to support and assist farmers in addressing their queries within agriculture's dynamic and complex landscape.